K97i/K97i.github.io/_posts/K9-Rants/2024-06-09-TunesFromTheMonastery.md

 When I originally made the instrumental to Compatible Now, I was actually still in my Future House phase, hence, Future House.
 You can actually hear a snippet in [one of my blog posts](/k9-s-music-stuff/2-SaveForTheFuture/), dated the 16th of January, 2023

-I asked for some comments from fellow electronic music producers in the [K-391 Discord Server](discord.gg/k391) (no, we're not related), and it garned extremely positive feedback, with only very minor tweaks suggested.
+I asked for some comments from fellow electronic music producers in the [K-391 Discord Server](discord.gg/k391) (no, we're not related), and it garnered extremely positive feedback, with only very minor tweaks suggested.

-It was, and probably still is the most complex drop that I have ever worked on, as there were many, and I mean MANY elements in the drop that contribute to its boppy nature.
+It was, and probably still is, the most complex drop that I have ever worked on, as there were many, and I mean MANY elements in the drop that contribute to its boppy nature.
 The instrumental is definitely one of my top electronic productions for its ridiculous amount of detail.

 I actually completely rewrote the lyrics while on vacation.
 On the 29th of March, I sat down on a balcony table in my relative's home, and rewrote it until I was actually happy with the lyrics, because at the time, the lyrics I wrote actually sucked (sans the first half of the first verse, that one was kept from the beginning to final release).